 Otsego bass are actually whitefish which are native to the lake.
 However, in the 1900s hundreds of thousands of other whitefish were added to augment native populations.
-The Otsego bass -- called greybacks or humpbacks by local anglers -- are a close relative of the cisco which had been introduced inadvertently when whitefish populations were being augmented.
-These cisco have declined dramatically in recent years because of the illegal introduction of alewives, another herring-like fish.
+The Otsego bass -- also called greybacks or humpbacks by local anglers -- are a close relative of the cisco which had been introduced inadvertently when whitefish populations were being augmented.
+The cisco have declined dramatically in recent years because of the illegal introduction of alewives, another herring-like fish.
 The alewife population exploded and severely reduced the cisco food source; in recent years, predation on alewife by stocked walleye has drastically reduced the alewife population.
 A shift in the forage base for game fish is underway and the stage may be set for a rebound of Otsego Bass.
 Lake whitefish successfully spawned in 2014 and multiple size classes were obtained via anglers and NYS DEC netting efforts.
 Rainbow smelt abundance has also been on the rise.

 While Otsego bass and cisco are no longer the focus of anglers, the lake supports many game fish.
 These include lake trout, walleye, brown trout, Atlantic salmon, large and small mouth black bass, rock bass, sunfish, chain pickerel, yellow perch, carp and bullhead.

 The Food Web at the Bottom of Otsego Lake